 Why Is It Important To Fast In Ramadan?

-Fasting in Ramadan is important because it helps in clarifying your thoughts, your heart, your mind, your body and your soul.
 It is just as you are on a diet and without that.
 Why?
 Because essentially, everything else contains chemicals, insecticides and what not to some or every extent, which is harmful for the body.
 Fasting in Ramadan helps you cleanse your mind, body and soul.
 Cleansing is very important for the soul.
-Ramadan, would essentially, then help you, to become brand new.
+Ramadan, then helps you become brand new.

 While the body has the natural mechanism of cleansing itself, if you are smoking too much and you are eating too much and you are all over the place; then no part of your body will work.
 Fasting helps with that.